Tove Jansson: Early life

-Tove Jansson was born in Helsinki, in the Grand Duchy of Finland, an autonomous state within Russian Empire at the time.
-Her family, part of the Swedish-speaking minority of Finland, was an artistic one: her father, Viktor Jansson, was a sculptor, and her mother, Signe Hammarsten-Jansson, was a Swedish-born graphic designer and illustrator.
-Tove's siblings also became artists: Per Olov Jansson became a photographer and Lars Jansson an author and cartoonist.
-Whilst their home was in Helsinki, the family spent many of their summers in a rented cottage on one of the islands of Pellinki near Porvoo, 50 km east of Helsinki; The Söderskär Lighthouse island off Porvoo in the Gulf of Finland may have helped to inspire her later books, such as Moominpappa at Sea.
+Tove Jansson was born in Helsinki, in the Grand Duchy of Finland, an autonomous state within the Russian Empire at the time.
+Her family, part of the Swedish-speaking minority of Finland, was an artistic one: her father, Viktor Jansson, was a sculptor, and her mother, Signe Hammarsten-Jansson, was a Swedish-born graphic designer responsible for many of Finland's postage stamps, and an illustrator.
+Tove's siblings became artists too: Per Olov Jansson became a photographer and Lars Jansson an author and cartoonist.
+Their home was in Helsinki, but the family spent their summers in a rented cottage on one of the islands of Pellinki near Porvoo, 50 km east of Helsinki.
+The Söderskär Lighthouse island off Porvoo in the Gulf of Finland may have helped to inspire her later books, such as Moominpappa at Sea.

 Jansson went to Finland's first co-educational school, Läroverket för gossar och flickor in Helsinki.
 She then studied at Konstfack (University College of Arts, Crafts and Design), in Stockholm in 1930–1933, the Graphic School of the Finnish Academy of Fine Arts in 1933–1937, and finally at L'École d'Adrien Holy and L'École des Beaux-Arts in Paris in 1938.
 Her first solo exhibition was held in 1943.

 At age 14, Jansson wrote and illustrated her first picture book Sara och Pelle och näckens bläckfiskar (Sara and Pelle and Neptune's Children).
 It was not published until 1933.
-She also sold drawings that were published in magazines in the 1920s.
+She sold drawings that were published in magazines in the 1920s.

 In the 1930s Jansson made several trips to other European countries.
-She drew from these for her short stories and articles, which she also illustrated, and which were also published in magazines, periodicals and daily papers.
-During this period, Jansson also designed many book covers, adverts and postcards.
+She drew from these for her illustrated short stories and articles, which were published in magazines, periodicals and daily papers.
+During this period, Jansson designed many book covers, adverts and postcards.
 Following her mother's example, she drew illustrations for Garm, a Finnish-Swedish political and satirical magazine.